DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_icons_edit_config.md - stores a collection of icons visible in the side edit menu of the event's box
 - api/scheduler_icons_select_config.md - stores a collection of icons visible in the side selection menu of the event's box
 - api/scheduler_include_end_by_config.md - defines whether the date specified in the 'End by' field should be exclusive or inclusive
-- api/scheduler_key_nav_config.md - disables the keyboard navigation in the scheduler
+- api/scheduler_key_nav_config.md - enables the keyboard navigation in the scheduler
-- api/scheduler_key_nav_step_config.md - defines the navigation step
+- api/scheduler_key_nav_step_config.md - defines the minimal step (in minutes) for navigating events
 - api/scheduler_last_hour_config.md - sets the maximum value of the hour scale (Y-Axis)
 - api/scheduler_left_border_config.md - adds the dotted left border to the scheduler
 - api/scheduler_lightbox_config.md - specifies the lightbox object